Srikanth-Ch/QAProjects_Summary/README.md

 Senior Test Analyst|Feb 2014 – Apr 2014
 Project: Engage Point Financials
 Client: Engage Point, USA
-Environment: Windows, Java, DBeaver, Jenkins, Git Hub
+Environment: Windows, Java, DBeaver, Jenkins, Git Hub, SOAP UI, JIRA,

 Summary:  Financials is a multi-program financial transaction and payment processing system that allows you to perform bookkeeping at program, agency, stakeholder, citizen, and household levels.
 The product also lets you collect and disburse payments.
 Engage Point Financials uses a dual-accounting system that was designed to meet the unique challenges states face in a multi-program environment.